lthms/soap.coffee-lthms/site/posts/RankNTypesInOCaml.md

 From a runtime perspective, it is possible to tell OCaml to remove the introduced indirection with the `unboxed`{.ocaml} annotation.
 There is nothing we can do in the source, though.
-We need to destruct `id`{.ocaml} in `foo`{.ocaml}, and we need to construct it at its call-site.
+We need to destruct `id`{.ocaml} in `foo`{.ocaml}, and we need to construct it at its call site.

 ```ocaml
 g {id = fun x -> x}
 ```

-As a consequence, this solution is not a silver bullet, but it is an option that is worth considering if, *e.g.*, it allows to export a cleaner API to the consumer of a module.
+As a consequence, this solution is not a silver bullet, but it is an option that is worth considering if, *e.g.*, it allows us to export a cleaner API to the consumer of a module.
 Personally, I have been considering this trick recently to remove the need for a library to be implemented as a functor.